-Including its share of the co-owned and minority-held facilities, as at December 31, 2018, OPG's total in-service generating capacity was 16,295 MW, of which 16,069 MW is located in Ontario and the remainder in the US.
-OPG's in-service generating capacity in Ontario represents approximately 45 percent of installed generation capacity in Ontario's electricity grid as reported by the Independent Electricity System Operator (IESO).
-OPG's in-service generating capacity as at December 31, 2018 excludes Unit 2 of the Darlington Nuclear GS (Darlington GS).
-The unit, which has a generating capacity of 878 MW, was taken offline in mid-October 2016 and is currently undergoing refurbishment.
+Including its share of the co-owned and minority-held facilities, as at December 31, 2019, OPG's total in-service generating capacity was 17,017 MW, of which 16,390 MW is located in Ontario and the remainder in the US.
+OPG's in-service generating capacity in Ontario represents approximately 45 percent of installed generation capacity in Ontario's electricity system as reported by the Independent Electricity System Operator (IESO).
+OPG's in-service generating capacity as at December 31, 2019 excludes Unit 2 of the Darlington nuclear GS (Darlington GS).
+The unit, which has a generating capacity of 878 MW, was taken offline in mid-October 2016 and is currently undergoing refurbishment as part of the four-unit Darlington Refurbishment project.
+For the year ended December 31, 2019, OPG's electricity generation in Ontario accounted for approximately 50 percent of the total energy generated on Ontario's electricity system, as reported by the IESO.

 OPG operates in Ontario under an electricity generation licence issued by the OEB, which is valid until October 30, 2023.
 OPG expects the licence to be renewed in the future.